Best Places To Visit In Northern Turkey (2024)

 Dolmuş minibus taxis ply the routes between the smaller towns and villages, both on the coast and in the mountains.

-However, if your budget will stretch to hiring a car, I’d strongly recommend it.
+However, if your budget can stretch to hiring a car, I’d strongly recommend it.

 Turkey’s Black Sea region is an amazing place for a road trip.
 Having your own car enables you to travel at your own pace and stop wherever you want.
 Finding free parking usually isn’t difficult either.